Right to Information

 Whether STQC certification obtained and its validity:

-Yes, The STQC certificate is shown in the home page of CMLRE Website in the footer section (13th August 2022)
+Yes, The STQC certificate is shown in the home page of CMLRE Website in the footer section (Valid up to 13th August 2022).
+CMLRE has initiated the process of obtaining valid STQC.

 Does the website show the certificate on the Website: